Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Search Albums by Description](./screenshots/05-search-albums-by-description.png)

 **Description:**
-Returns albums whose description contains the substring `"sgt"`.
+This endpoint retrieves a list of albums where the album description contains a specific substring.
+In this case, we will search for albums with descriptions that include `"sgt"`.

 ---